metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `header_field` (String) HeaderField defines a header field to store the authenticated user.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/basicauth/#headerfield
+- `header_field` (String) HeaderField defines a header field to store the authenticated user.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/basicauth/#headerfield
-- `realm` (String) Realm allows the protected resources on a server to be partitioned into a set of protection spaces, each with its own authentication scheme.Default: traefik.
+- `realm` (String) Realm allows the protected resources on a server to be partitioned into a set of protection spaces, each with its own authentication scheme.
+Default: traefik.
-- `remove_header` (Boolean) RemoveHeader sets the removeHeader option to true to remove the authorization header before forwarding the request to your service.Default: false.
+- `remove_header` (Boolean) RemoveHeader sets the removeHeader option to true to remove the authorization header before forwarding the request to your service.
+Default: false.
 - `secret` (String) Secret is the name of the referenced Kubernetes Secret containing user credentials.